sv222/cloud-engineer-interview-questions/README.md

 - **AWS Systems Manager Automation Runbook Designer:** Service for creating automation runbooks.
 - **Amazon DevOps Guru:** ML-powered service to improve application availability.
 - **AWS Control Tower:** A managed service that helps you set up and govern a secure, multi-account AWS environment.
-- **AWS Artifact Registry:** A fully managed artifact management service that allows you to store, manage, and deploy software packages.

 ### Security and Compliance

 - **Amazon GuardDuty:** An intelligent security service that uses machine learning to continuously monitor your AWS accounts and workloads for malicious activity and unauthorized behavior.
 - **AWS Audit Manager:** Service for simplifying and automating compliance audits.
-- **AWS Compliance Manager:** Service for managing compliance programs.
 - **AWS Security Hub:** Service for security and compliance.
 - **AWS Shield:** Managed Distributed Denial of Service (DDoS) protection.
 - **AWS WAF:** Web Application Firewall for protecting web applications.